Vishnudivya2020/HTML-Form/README.md

 * HTML5
 * Bootstrap 5
 * Font Awesome

 🔧 Usage
- 1).Open index.html in your browser.
+* Open index.html in your browser.

- 2).Fill the form and click Submit.
+* Fill the form and click Submit.

 ✍️ Practice project for forms & Bootstrap styling.

-Open index.html in your browser.

-Fill the form and click Submit.